OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/ProjectTriplanarMap_v2.md

           | six = 6

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Controls the number of active textures.
+        <p class="scene-class-attr-comment">Controls the number of active textures.
 If set to 'one', only the 'pos x' texture settings will be used for all sides.
 If set to 'three' the pos x, pos y, and pos z settings will be used for their respective negative sides.
 If set to 'six', each side has independent controls and texture.</p>

     </p>